UnscriptedVN/docs/docs/fira/api/world.md

 - `"COIN"`, which refers to a collectable coin
 - `"EXIT"`, which refers to an exit
 - `"AIR"`, which refers to a space that doesn't have a particular item
+- `"VOID"`, which refers to empty space with no flooring or other materials

 In most scenarios, the world itself does not get modified directly since the layout of items in the world need to be preserved.
 The [`CSPlayer`](./player/#csplayer) object in the [`player`](./player/) module of the API handles